pagespeed-pro/lazy/README.md

 `$lazy` provides support for Google's [IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/blob/master/polyfill/intersection-observer.js) with 0% performance hit for modern browsers.

-When using the polyfill extension, `$lazy` checks for the parameter `window.$lazypoly`.
+When using the polyfill extension, `$lazy` checks for the parameter `window.$lazypoly` when IntersectionObserver is not supported by the browser.

-When `window.$lazypoly` is defined as a function, $lazy will fire the method and expect a `.then` method to resolve when the polyfill is loaded.
+When `window.$lazypoly` is defined as a function, $lazy will fire it and expect a `.then` method to be resolved when the polyfill is loaded.

 When `window.$lazypoly` is defined as a string, the string is passed to [$async.js](https://github.com/style-tools/async/) that could load anything.